 Fabrication of the existing prototype was completed last semester and a detailed explanation of all methods used can be found in Appendix D- Last Semester's Fabrication Methods.
-Additional changes to existing prototype will be made based upon the features discussed in Section C of the Preliminary Design Evaluation section- Proposed Final Design.
-A detailed explanation of all necessary fabrication methods for these changes can be found in Appendix E- Current Semester's Fabrication Methods.
-There are 3 new parts that will have to be fabricated, including the corner tube, the corner tube base, and the reinforcement plate.
-Additionally, a subassembly comprised of the corner tube, the corner tube base, and the quick-release clamping shaft collar will have to be welded together.
-Finally, some small modifications will have to be made to the front half of the base plate.
+Additional changes to existing prototype were made based upon the features discussed in Section C of the Preliminary Design Evaluation section- Final Design.
+A detailed explanation of all fabrication methods performed for these changes can be found in Appendix E- Current Semester's Fabrication Methods.
+There are 3 new parts that were fabricated, including the corner tube, the corner tube base, and the remachined outer vertical supports.
+Additionally, a subassembly comprised of the corner tube, the corner tube base, and the quick-release clamping shaft collar was welded together.
+Finally, some small modifications were made to the base plate to fix both the handles and vacuum cups onto it.